alvarog2491/bank-client-subscription-classifier/docs/docs/data/eda.md

 **Contact frequency shows diminishing returns.** Results suggest 2–3 contact attempts as the sweet spot, with more frequent outreach reducing effectiveness and potentially harming the customer relationship.

 Finally, the **7.3:1 class imbalance** mirrors real-world business conditions but requires careful handling in model development.
-These insights point to valuable opportunities for feature engineering, particularly around engagement duration, demographic-seasonal patterns, and relationship history.
+These insights reveal important patterns around engagement duration, demographic-seasonal trends, and relationship history that inform model development.